samrocketman/docker-compose-lgsm-rust-dedicated-server/README.md

 # Server Mods

-This server automatically adds and updates uMod oxide plugins through an easy to use `plugins.txt` file.
-Add what plugins you would like in your rust server;
-one plugin per line.
+This server automatically adds and updates uMod oxide plugins through an easy to use `plugin-configs/plugins.txt` file.
+Add what plugins you would like in your rust server; one plugin per line.

 For example, let's say you want the following plugins: